 After calculating and forecasting projected carbon emissions, we do it again after the festival, using the builder’s rule of measuring twice and cutting once.
 This gives us the chance to uncover any potential missed emissions and purchase additional carbon certificates to cover any shortfalls.

 Evidence – we backed it up with evidence.

 In our post event calculations, we also pair this with supporting evidence.
 This is everything from receipts for taxi’s and airfares, to a record of how many km’s the 197 floats in the parade travelled and what type of fuel they used.
 This gives all of our data evidentiary support and keeps us accountable along the way.

 So there you have it.
-Carbon offsetting Mardi Gras’ biggest events under NCOS accreditation has never seemed so easy – a partnership to benefit not only the community but Mother Earth as well.
+Carbon offsetting Mardi Gras’ biggest events under the Climate Active Carbon Neutral Standard has never seemed so easy – a partnership to benefit not only the community but Mother Earth as well.